paulrm6/degreeclassifier/README.md

-# degreeclassifier
+# University of Sheffield Degree Clasiifier
-A small project to help Sheffield Students classify their degree.
+A small web project to help Sheffield Students classify their degree.
+HTML, JavaScript, CSS